About the Education Department

 Brooklyn Historical Society programs support Common Core and New York City Social Studies Scope and Sequence and can be seamlessly integrated into ELA, art, science, and math curricula.
 Our emphasis on document analysis, critical thinking, and evidence-based reasoning with original primary-source texts helps to build transferrable skills that benefit students across disciplines.
 Brooklyn Historical Society is a registered vendor with the New York City Department of Education (vendor ID: BRO-120000).

-Thank You to our FundersEducation programs at Brooklyn Historical Society are generously supported by the Brooklyn Navy Yard Development Corporation; Con Edison; The Bay and Paul Foundations; The Packer Collegiate Institute; the Morris and Alma Schapiro Fund; Astoria Bank; Consulate General of the Netherlands in New York; the Kinder Morgan Foundation; and the Michael Tuch Foundation, Inc.
+Thank You to our FundersEducation programs at Brooklyn Historical Society are generously supported by the Brooklyn Navy Yard Development Corporation, Con Edison, The Bay and Paul Foundations, The Ferriday Fund Charitable Trust, The Packer Collegiate Institute, the Pinkerton Foundation, the Morris and Alma Schapiro Fund, the Kinder Morgan Foundation, The Nissan Foundation, and the Michael Tuch Foundation, Inc.

-Additional funding provided by the New York State Education Department; the New York State Office of Parks, Recreation, and Historic Preservation; New York State Assembly Members Joseph Lentol and Jo Ann Simon; and New York City Council Members Inez Barron, Laurie Cumbo, Rafael Espinal, David Greenfield, Brad Lander, Stephen Levin, Alan Maisel, and Darlene Mealy.
+Additional funding provided by the New York State Office of Parks, Recreation, and Historic Preservation; New York State Assembly Members James Brennan and Jo Ann Simon; New York City Council Speaker Corey Johnson; and New York City Council Members Inez Barron, Laurie Cumbo, Chaim Deutsch, Mathieu Eugene, Brad Lander, and Stephen Levin.

 Programs are also made possible by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, and are supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the New York City Council.